This post refers to the upgraded version of the Universal Bot offered since the ver7.3 of the platform, for the older

 - If it is an incorrect match, click the Mark as Incorrect Match link next to the matched intent.
 Clicking the link allows you to select the task or intent from the same or another bot that should match.

 - Multiple Matches with Same Scores: More than one task with the same recognition score matched the intent.
 These tasks can belong to one or more than one linked bots.
 Select the radio button next to the task that you want to match for the utterance.

 - Unidentified Intent: The user input did not match any task in any of the linked bots.
 Train the bot as explained below to match the right bot and linked task.

 Improving the Universal Bot Performance

-You can train the universal bot to match with the correct linked bot and the correct task within the linked bot.
+You can train the universal bot for a more efficient and accurate functioning.
 Though you train the linked bot from the universal bot windows, the training is saved directly at the linked bot.

 Follow these steps to train the linked bots in a universal bot:

 - On the Utterance Testing window for the universal bot, select an intent.

 - It opens the following fields that enable you to train the task using machine learning utterances, synonyms, and patterns.

 - You can also configure the thresholds from the Training Settings.
 See here for more.